Food Delivery Is Hot and So Are the Risks

 Online ordering systems can be very convenient, especially when they keep track of key user information such as names, phone numbers, home addresses and payment methods.
 All this data, however, is also attractive to hackers.
 Credit card fraud and other types of cyberattacks are also a concern.

 Need assistance with managing the risks associated with your restaurant or hospitality business?
-Contact our insurance division, BXS Insurance.
+Contact your BXS Insurance representative by phone, email or call 855-377-1529.

 Not a Deposit.